-A good chisel cost a day’s wages back then, and woodworkers expected their money’s worth.
-Today, these forgotten gems are practically free.
-All it takes to bring an old chisel edge back into fighting trim is a little faith and four easy steps.
-The job takes less than 30 minutes if you follow my advice.
+A good chisel cost a day’s wages back then (the equivalent of several hundred dollars today), and woodworkers expected their money’s worth, especially when it comes to metallurgy.
+Today, these forgotten old chisels, glorious as they can be, are practically free at garage sales and flea markets.
+They look ugly and useless, but all it takes to bring an old chisel edge back into fighting trim is a little faith and four easy steps.
+The job takes less than 30 minutes if you follow my advice here.

 Four Easy Steps to Bring your Old Chisel Back to Life:

-WD-40 and a rag might do it.
-Hardened blobs of paint or varnish are best zapped with some citrus stripper.
+WD-40 and a rag might do the job.
+Hardened blobs of paint or varnish are best zapped with some citrus paint stripper, then scraped.
 Do you have a few old chisels to choose from?
 Start with just one, the chisel with the least surface rust.
-The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point.
-The less pitting and surface defects you have to correct along the way the better.
+The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point at the tip.
+The less pitting and surface defects in the metal that you have to correct along the way the better.

-But if you’ve got pitting or damage to work through, hand lapping becomes impractical.
+But if you’ve got pitting or damage to work through on that back face, hand lapping becomes impractical.
 You’ll need machine power.
 A belt sander clamped upside down in a portable workstation and spinning a 120- or 180-grit abrasive does a great job.
 Just take precautions.
 There’ll be a few sparks (not many), so do the work outside while wearing safety glasses.
 You’ll also need to remove any dust bag and vacuum off existing sawdust from the sander before you begin.
-As you refine the back face of the chisel, make sure it turns out flat and smooth, all the way along the last 2” of the tip.
+As you refine the back face of the chisel, make sure it turns out flat and smooth, all the way back along the last 2” of the tip.
 Also, don’t let the metal get too hot to hold.
 Any hotter and it could make the steel too soft to retain an edge.
 Cool the tip in water every 10 or 15 seconds of grinding.

 Chances are that it’s damaged, with rounded corners and too steep a shape.
 You could refine the bevel on the belt sander, or a bench grinder.
 Either way, you need to create two things: a 25º angle with the other face of the chisel, and 90º corners.
 Once again, watch for heat build up, especially if you’re using a bench grinder.